flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 ### Video Output

 As stated before, the PCRTC sends the frame buffer through the video signal.
-The interface can broadcast video using a wide range of formats (to work with TVs from any geographical region) `cite("graphics-opl")`:
+The interface can broadcast video using a wide range of formats (to work with TVs from any geographical region) `r cite("graphics-opl")`:

 - **PAL**: Sends up to 640x512 pixels at 50 Hz, either progressive (576p) or interlaced (576i).
   - No games found in the market use 576p.
 While some support progressive mode, they do so in 480p mode.